Composer Hans Abrahamsen received the Léonie Sonning Music Prize 2019 of EUR 100,000 at a concert held on 26 April 2019 at the Concert House, DR Byen.

 Conductor: Michael Schønwandt

-The prize concert will be the main event of a mini festival with music by Hans Abrahamsen at concerts in Copenhagen and Aarhus:
+The prize concert was the main event of a mini festival with music by Hans Abrahamsen at concerts in Copenhagen and Aarhus:

 Winternacht (1978/1987), Märchenbilder (1984), Schönberg Lieder Opus 2.
 Arr.
 Hans Abrahamsen, Piano concert (2000)

 Barbara Hannigan, soprano.
 Manuel Esperilla, piano.
 Athelas Sinfonietta